-A web developer, a web designer and a web builder walks into a bar.
-The bartender comes up to their table and askes them what they are having.
+A web developer, a web designer and a web builder enters a bar.
+The bartender comes up to their table and asks them what they are having.
 The web developer says, “I will have a whiskey with ice.”
-The bartender askes the web designer the same thing.
-The web designer says, “I’ll have a glass of red wine.”
-The bartender turns to the web builder and askes him the same question.
-The web builder says, “I’ll have what they are having with a beer.”
+The bartender asks the web designer the same thing.
+The web designer says, “I’ll have a glass of white wine.”
+The bartender turns to the web builder and asks him the same question.
+The web builder says nothing because it is not alive..*cringe*

-Yes, I know, a web builder is not a title or person itself, but the point is a web builder designed for non-technical users.
-The user wouldn’t know how to apply the set of tools provided.
+A web builder is not a title or person itself therefore it cannot think and make intuitive decisions.
+A user wouldn’t necessarily know how to really make the most of it.
 Web builders themselves aren’t bad nor is it a wrong way of doing things.
 It all depends on what you are using it for and how much time and money can you afford regularly.
 Also, I am sure with time a user would learn useful techniques.
 However, I would not put them all on the same scale and I will go into detail below.

 A web designer focuses on the front end of a website.
 There is a misconception that web designers only focus on the layout, images, graphics and so on.
 The design aspect goes a bit further into how something works.
 The layout, graphics and images are part of the UI or user interface.
 Additional focus points of a designer which make up part of their core responsibilities are how something works.
 This is known as UX or under experience.
 They are both self-explanatory as you can see by the name.

 Here is a simple example, UI is how a menu bar on a webpage looks when you click on it.
-UX is the bar that should be on the top left to avoid overlapping the banner and when you click on it, it should show all items without a submenu structure.
+UX is “the bar should be on the top left to avoid overlapping the banner and when you click on it, it should show all items without a sub-menu structure”.
 Of course, this is only an arbitrary example as UX goes much deeper than this.
-UX is not an exclusive task of a web designer, but it is closely related to their tasks.
+UX is not an exclusive task of a designer, but it is closely related to their tasks.

 As you may have noticed, in these two functions, the web developer and web designer would need to work very closely together to achieve a result.
 It is common for these two functions to be performed by the same person.